Kyyle2114/SAM-Adapter-Pytorch-Implementation/README.md

 The input prompt for the mask decoder is automatically generated. **By default, a rectangle(box) is created** using ```cv2.boundingRect``` that completely contains the binary mask region.
 If you want to use different types of prompts, you can modify ```code/segment_anything_sa/utils/trainer.py```.

-If you want to apply it to a multi-class dataset, modify ```code/segment_anything_sa/utils/trainer.py```.
+If you want to apply it to a multi-class dataset, modify ```code/segment_anything_sa/utils/trainer.py``` and ```code/segment_anything_sa/utils/dataset.py```.
 While I haven't implemented it myself, you can obtain multiple binary masks by one-hot encoding the GT mask y, and then obtain a box prompt for each mask.

 If the validation score improves, it saves the model weights.
 However, saving the entire set of weights is inefficient, so **it only saves the parameters being trained**.
 For more details, refer to ```code/segment_anything_sa/utils/save_weight.py```.
 After loading the model with an existing checkpoint, you can load a part of the weights using ```load_partial_weight```.